 - Alain St. Pierre

 Princeton's Certificate in African Studies, offered by the Program in African Studies (AFS), provides opportunities to all Princeton students, regardless of major, to learn about the continent.
 The program offers classes in Africa's political, economic, and social history; built environments and urban geographies; ecology, genetic diversity, and epidemiological concerns.
 The program also offers classes in Africa's vibrant art scenes, past and present, where literature, music, and art have come to define a new post-colonial African cosmopolitanism.
-Certificate students can also learn Swahili and Twi in preparation for either a PIIRS global seminar or summer internship in Africa.
+Certificate students can also learn Swahili, Twi, and Yoruba in preparation for either a PIIRS global seminar or summer internship in Africa.

 Admission to the Program

 Students seeking admission to the certificate program should contact the program manager.

 To obtain the certificate of proficiency, students must complete the normal requirements in their major department as well as the following requirements of the program:

 1. Four AFS cross-listed courses.
 Students can substitute a cross-listed course with another course with prior approval from the director of the Program in African Studies.
 Students who study abroad must submit courses for certificate credit to the program manager for director approval prior to taking the course abroad and preferably prior to leaving for study abroad.

 2. One capstone semester-long seminar in a student's junior or senior year.
 The seminar will focus on independent research, methods, and will incorporate the AFS lecture series as part of the curriculum.

 3. A senior thesis or junior paper on Africa.

 The Program in African Studies strongly encourages concentrators to study in Africa.
 The Program in African Studies and the Princeton Institute for International and Regional Studies list a number of excellent programs on their websites.